fir0zsid/Data-structure-lab-programs/README.md

 # Data-structure-lab-programs
-All the programs art those that have been done in my DSL.
+All these programs are those that have been done in my DSL.